-Do your students have what it takes to recognize hate AND to try to stop it?
-The Stronger Than Hate Challenge invites students ages 13-18 to create a video, write a poem, song, or blog, or produce a painting or piece of artwork that demonstrates the chosen medium’s potential to create a community that is stronger than hate.
-Winning entries are eligible to win up to $10,000 in prizing!
+The 2022 Stronger Than Hate Challenge is now closed.
+This challenge invites students ages 13-18 to create a video, write a poem, song, or blog, or produce a painting or piece of artwork that demonstrates the chosen medium’s potential to create a community that is stronger than hate.

 Step 1: Learn